Galaxias (manga): Plot

 More than ten years have passed since the assassination of the supreme leader, the Dragon King.
-In a corner of the kingdom where "dragonfolk"—people with the ability to grow a tail—live, a human girl named Jio longs for adventure and escaping the reality of life in the countryside.
+In a corner of the kingdom where "dragonfolk"—people with the ability to grow a tail—live, a human girl named Geo longs for adventure and escaping the reality of life in the countryside.

-Jio's life changes forever when she meet a mysterious amnesiac young man, whom she calls Neraid.
-On the way home, Jio is intercepted by Yerkes, a government dragon knight, who seeks to kill her, revealing that in actuality Jio is the daughter of Yuri Holst, a famous explorer who is being accused of assassinating the Dragon King.
-Neraid is revealed to be an extremely strong dragonfolk, and helps Jio escaping.
-He is also looking for Yuri Holst so he and Jio set off on a journey to find him and recover Neraid's memories.
+Geo's life changes forever when she meet a mysterious amnesiac young man, whom she calls Neraid.
+On the way home, Geo is intercepted by Yerkes, a government dragon knight, who seeks to kill her, revealing that Geo is the daughter of Yuri Holst, a famous explorer who is being accused of assassinating the Dragon King.
+Neraid is revealed to be an extremely strong dragonfolk, and helps Geo escape.
+He is also looking for Yuri Holst, so he and Geo set off on a journey to find him and recover Neraid's memories.

 Publication

 Written and illustrated by Ao Hatesaka, Galaxias was first published as a one-shot in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on June 22, 2022.
 It started its serialization in the same magazine on July 17, 2024.
 On January 15, 2025, it was announced that the series would be transferred to the Magazine Pocket service where it resumed semi-monthly serialization on February 5 the same year.
 Kodansha released the first tankōbon volume on October 17, 2024.
-As of June 17, 2025, three volumes have been released.
+As of September 16, 2026, four volumes have been released.

 The series is simultaneously published in English by Kodansha on its K Manga digital service.
 In July 2025, Kodansha USA announced that it has licensed the manga in North America, with the first volume set to be released in Q2 2026.